rsksmart/devportal-1.0/_rsk/node/configure/autominer.md

 layout: rsk
 title: Run with autominer (Ganache-like)
 tags: rsk, rskj, node, config
-description: "Run the RSK node with autominer - similar to Ganache default config"
+description: "Learn how to run the RSK node with autominer - similar to Ganache default config"
 ---

-Ganache local network runs like what RSK calls `autominer mode`:
+[Ganache](https://trufflesuite.com/docs/ganache/quickstart/) local network runs like what RSK calls `autominer mode`, it:
 - Creates blocks when new transactions are sent to the node
 - Will not create blocks if no transactions are sent
 - Allows to mine blocks manually via RPC